 A rare documentation of a high-altitude Himalayan sapphire brought from rough to record.
 This footage follows the transformation of The Vale Empress — faceted by British master lapidary Ken Harrington from 29.11 carats of Kashmir-region rough into a 10.82 carat pear.

-Filmed across the key stages of grinding, shaping, and polishing, the video captures the deliberate refinement of silk-bearing, deeply saturated material into a sapphire now held quietly in archive.
+Filmed across the key stages of grinding, shaping, and polishing, the video captures the silk-bearing, deeply saturated material into a sapphire now held quietly in archive.

 At 6.24 carats, she holds the concentration and presence of a larger stone.
 Named after the Book of Kings, she is both restraint and legacy.